Terminology of the Armenian genocide: Genocide

 The English word genocide was coined by the Polish Jewish lawyer Raphael Lemkin in 1943.
 Lemkin's interest in war crimes stemmed from the 1921 trial of Soghomon Tehlirian for the assassination of Talaat Pasha; he recognized the fate of the Armenians as one of the main cases of genocide in the twentieth century.
 Although most international law scholars agree that the 1948 Genocide Convention, which established the prohibition of genocide in international criminal law, is not retroactive, the events of the Armenian genocide otherwise meet the legal definition of genocide.
 David Gutman states that "few if any scholars, however, reject the use of 'genocide'" for the Armenian case solely because they consider it anachronistic.
 However, it is possible to write about the Armenian genocide without downplaying or denying it, using a variety of terms other than genocide.

 As well as having a legal meaning, the word genocide also "contains an inherent value judgment, one that privileges the morality of the victims over the perpetrators".

 Ethnic cleansing

 The term ethnic cleansing, which was invented during the 1990s Yugoslav Wars, is often used alongside or instead of genocide in academic works.
-Some Turkish historians are willing to call the Armenian Genocide ethnic cleansing or a crime against humanity but hesitate at genocide.
+Some Turkish historians are willing to call the Armenian genocide ethnic cleansing or a crime against humanity but hesitate at genocide.

-French

-The names in French are Génocide arménien and génocide des Arméniens.